LorenzoPiu/aPriori/README.md

 #

-A Python package to process combustion DNS.
+A Python package to process Direct Numerical Simulations of reacting and non reacting flows.

 Check out the [Documentation webpage](https://apriori.gitbook.io/apriori-documentation-1/)